 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these rare but very serious side effects occur: joint pain/swelling, yellowing eyes/skin, dark urine, change in the amount of urine.
+Tell your doctor right away if you have any serious side effects, including: heartburn, joint pain/swelling, yellowing eyes/skin, dark urine, change in the amount of urine.

 Use of this medication for prolonged or repeated periods may result in oral thrush or a new vaginal yeast infection.
 Contact your doctor if you notice white patches in your mouth, a change in vaginal discharge, or other new symptoms.